-As Executive Director, Steve works with NetChoice members to set and execute the NetChoice agenda.
+As President and CEO, Steve works with NetChoice members to set and execute the NetChoice agenda.

 Steve has become a well-known expert on Internet governance, online consumer protection, and Internet taxation.
 He’s provided expert testimony in twenty-one Congressional hearings and many more state legislative sessions.